- 2017 Global Platform for Disaster Risk Reduction

 - CBD Secretariat addresses biodiversity and human health at the 2016 IUCN World Conservation Congress

-The CBD Secretariat is contributing to several events at the 2016 IUCN World Conservation Congress to be held from 1 to 10 of September 2016 in Hawaii, USA.
+The CBD Secretariat is contributing to several events at the 2016 IUCN World Conservation Congress to be held from 1-10 September 2016 in Hawaii, USA.
 The Theme for the Congress in 2016, held at 5 year intervals, is Planet at a Crossroads.
 The CBD Secretariat contributed to numerous events on relevant thematic areas, including biodiversity and human health.

 On 4 September 2016 the CBD Secretariat in collaboration with UNU-IIGH, led a two hour sessions on Integrating conservation, sustainable development and health at the IUCN World Conservation Congress (WCC) in Hawaii, USA.
 The objective of the session was to convene a diverse and interdisciplinary group of experts to stimulate the debate on the most pressing conservation issues of our time by addressing critical knowledge generated at these intersections, and engaging in meaningful dialogue.
 It also sought to identify next steps and the practical implications of this harnessed knowledge for all governments, peoples, groups and sectors.
 The CBD Secretariat has also contributed to several other events at the intersection of biodiversity, health and sustainable development at the IUCN WCC.
 A press release for the event is available here